27 Facts About Prince William That You Never Knew

 In 1985, when Charles and Diana were set to travel to New Zealand and Australia for their first tour after becoming parents, the princess was insistent that nine-month-old William travel on the same plane as they did.
 This was a huge break in royal protocol, which, up until that point, dictated that the two successive heirs to the throne travel separately in the event of a fatal accident.
 But Diana got what she wanted.

 History poignantly repeated itself when William and Kate Middleton brought baby Prince George along for the very same royal tour in 2014.
+And for more on William's offspring, check out Princess Charlotte's Life in Photos.

 He has a personal connection to Harry Potter.